California Department of Corrections and Rehabilitation Sustainability Program

-The Department of Corrections and Rehabilitation (CDCR) recognizes the need for conservation and the efficient use of our resources.
-CDCR is committed to being good stewards of the earth’s natural resources and reducing impacts to the environment; reducing the cost of doing business; serving as examples for offenders to follow when they transition back to their communities; and assisting in making communities healthier.
+The California Department of Corrections and Rehabilitation (CDCR) recognizes the need for conservation and the efficient use of our resources.
+CDCR is committed to being good stewards of the earth’s natural resources and reducing impacts to the environment; reducing the cost of doing business; serving as examples for individuals to follow when they transition back to their communities; and assisting in making communities healthier.

 CDCR’s Energy and Sustainability Section develops, manages, and provides oversight for energy efficiency and renewable energy projects and conservation strategies for utility services, such as water, sewer, natural gas and electricity to reduce energy, water usage, and associated costs.
 CDCR performs a wide variety of project management, consultative, analytical, and research-oriented tasks in resource conservation and development.
 CDCR continuously seeks new and innovative opportunities to contribute to the State of California’s energy and sustainability goals and mandates.